-On April 21, 2020, we purchased all of the limited liability company interests of Arena in HSLFI.
+On April 21, 2020, we purchased all of the limited liability company interests in HSLFI.
 HFI is a wholly-owned subsidiary of HSLFI.
 HFI entered into the NYL Facility with the NYL Noteholders for an aggregate purchase price of up to \$100.0 million, with an accordion feature of up to \$200.0 million at the mutual discretion and agreement of HSLFI and the NYL Noteholders.
 On June 1, 2018, HSLFI sold or contributed to HFI certain secured loans made to certain portfolio companies pursuant to the Sale and Servicing Agreement.
 Any notes issued by HFI are collateralized by all investments held by HFI and permit an advance rate of up to 67% of the aggregate principal amount of eligible debt investments.

-On February 25, 2022, we amended the NYL Facility, increasing the commitment by \$100 million to enable our wholly-owned subsidiary to issue up to \$200 million of secured notes.
-The amendment to the facility extends the investment period to June 2023 and the maturity date to June 2028.
-In addition, the amendment, among other things, reduces the applicable margin used to calculate the credit facility's interest rate on our borrowings above \$100 million.
-Such borrowings will be priced at the three-year USD mid-market swap rate plus 3.00%.
+On February 25, 2022, we amended the NYL Facility to, among other things, reduce the applicable margin used to calculate the NYL Facility's interest rate on our borrowings above \$100 million.
+Such borrowings were priced at the three-year USD mid-market swap rate plus 3.00%.